Understanding LLC: Benefits, Drawbacks, and Everything You Need to Know

 Drawbacks of an LLC

 While LLCs offer many advantages, they also come with certain drawbacks.
-Understanding the primary disadvantages of LLCs helps you to understand its potential challenges and considerations.
+Understanding LLCs’ primary disadvantages helps you understand its potential challenges and considerations.

 Self-employment taxes

 Members of an LLC are subject to self-employment taxes on their share of the business’s earnings.
-This tax, which covers Social Security and Medicare contributions, is currently 15.3% of net earnings.
-While LLCs can elect to be taxed as an S corporation to potentially reduce these taxes, the default self-employment tax rate can still be a significant burden for some business owners.
+This tax covers Social Security and Medicare contributions and is currently 15.3% of net earnings.
+While LLCs can elect to be taxed as an S corporation to reduce these taxes potentially, the default self-employment tax rate can still be a significant burden for some business owners.

 Complexity in raising capital